Don’t sign that prenuptial agreement until you have a knowledgeable

 without such an agreement and what you could be giving up.

-When a client asks me to review a prenuptial agreement that has been drafted
+When a client asks me to review a prenuptial agreement drafted by their

-I often find some very important issues are left out:
+When I review prenuptial agreements, I often find some very important issues

 1) estate rights;